jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

           entity trackers.
 It also subscribes to itself for inventory changes.
         - When the hopper receives any event from the subscribed trackers, it will wake up and invalidate cached information if needed (e.g. inventory removal event -> invalidate cached data for this inventory)
         - When the hopper is set on cooldown it wakes up.
-However, to handle the 7gt/8gt cooldown case when being set to cooldown when receiving an item from another hopper, the hopper will receive a 7gt cooldown but only wake up in the next gametick.
+However, to handle the 7gt/8gt cooldown case:
+          When a hopper receives an item from another hopper, the receiving hopper is set to an 8-tick cooldown by default.
+If the receiving hopper's tickedGameTime is >= the sending hopper's tickedGameTime (both ticked in the same game tick), the cooldown is reduced to 7 ticks instead.
+As Lithium implements block entity sleeping, the tickedGameTick may be inconsistent with the usual hopper ticking order.
+          Thus, the case of a sleeping hopper being woken up by receiving an item and going into cooldown has to be handled
+          carefully:
+          When a sleeping hopper receives a cooldown, a 7gt cooldown is used AND the hopper will only wake up in the next game tick to process the cooldown.
+Additionally, other updates cannot wake the hopper during this short sleep.
-        - More hopper sleeping capabilities in the general block entity sleeping code (Locked & Not on cooldown sleeping)
+        - More hopper sleeping capabilities live in the general block entity sleeping code (Locked & Not on cooldown sleeping)